Fuciliera austriaca, bars

 I neglected this opportunity, because it was a little too cold and I was already wet enough.

-What I didn’t neglect was the opportunity to eat a real Italian pizza in Trento later that evening, after a march of around ten hours (I got lost a couple of times though I had my electronic devices and maps) through the Italian countryside and being soaked to the bones.
+What I didn’t neglect was the opportunity to eat a real Italian pizza in Trento later that evening, after a march of around ten hours (I got lost a few times despite having good map material) through the Italian countryside and being soaked to the bones.

 Monte Calisio, October 5